freeciv/freeciv-web/README.md

  - To watch the server traffic between the web client and the servers, uncomment the `print('DEBUG ...` lines in [civcom.py](freeciv-proxy/civcom.py).
  - Changes to freeciv usually require rebuilding the entire project.
  - If you add additional, important root files to [freeciv-web](freeciv-web), make sure to include them in the Dockerfile.
+ - When deploying to AWS Elastic Beanstalk's single container Docker environment, create an RDS MySql instance.
+Modify the RDS instance's security group to permit your personal IP address, login, and create the database with `CREATE DATABASE freeciv_web;`.
+Restart your environment, and the `doctorpangloss/freeciv-web` image will connect and run successfully.
+The image will soon create a database, given it has the appropriate permissions.
+ - Many rolling update deployments will fail on an image as big as this.
+Use `strm/helloworld-http` while configuring your deployment.

 Learning More
 -------------